denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

-### Chapter 3: Laying Bare the Technique
+### Chapter 3: Laying Bare the Device

-The chapter builds on the history of character encoding to include two major standards underlying the contemporary encounter with digital text: ASCII and Unicode.
-I approach the subject by noting the confused history of the distinction between form and content: two theoretical concepts crucial to understanding the distinction between binary and plain text.
+The chapter begins in outlining a recent discussion on surface reading.
+What lies beneath the text?
+I ask.
+The question opens up into a discussion of the distinction between form and content: two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
 I find that going back to Plato and Hegel, "form" is used at times to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
-A critical treatment of a more contemporary conversation about "surface" and "depth" of meaning reveals "form" as a mediating concept between thought and matter.
-A case study in extreme surface reading, in the bowels of a photocopier, opens a distinction between print (in which matter, form, and content lie flat) and screen (where the three layers come apart, providing only the illusion of flattened textuality).
+The chapter's middle section takes up the notion of "ephemeral" textuality.
+A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription as electrical charge embedded into magnetic storage media.
+The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct layers, providing only the illusion of flattened textuality).
+The discussion concludes with a stark image, which illustrates the difference between plain text and binary formats.
+To produce the image, I inject malicious code into an Adobe Acrobat file, visually showing contrast between surface text and its underlying, magnetically-bound, bit structure.

 ### Chapter 4: Media are Not the Message